glaphire/interview_questions_and_answers/src/symfony/list.md

 - Sync vs Async transport in Messenger
 - [What is a CompilerPass](https://github.com/glaphire/interview_questions_and_answers/blob/main/src/symfony/answers/what_is_a_compiler_pass.md)
 - How route is parsed to become mapped with controller action
-- List of Symfony Events
+- List of Symfony Kernel Events
 - Lazy Loading for classes
 - How to validate requests using Forms component